-These are the Company's separate financial statements prepared by law by Sofiyska Voda AD as a parent company where the investments in subsidiaries are presented at acquisition cost less impairment.
-Sofiyska Voda AD also prepares consolidated financial statements.
+These are Group's consolidated financial statements prepared by law by Sofiyska Voda AD as a parent company where the investments in subsidiaries are presented at acquisition cost less impairment.
 All financial statements are published on the official website of Sofiyska Voda AD, section Reports.

-The separate financial statements as of and for the year ended 31 December 2023 were approved for issuance by the Board of Directors on 29 March 2024.
+The consolidated financial statements as of and for the year ended 31 December 2023 were approved for issuance by the Board of Directors on 29 March 2024.